 The Millers were a Boston Red Sox farm team in 1938, so Ted Williams played for them.
 They were a New York Giants farm team in 1951, so they became Willie Mays' last team before reaching the majors.
 Other Millers who went on to major league success include Roger Bresnahan, Jimmy Collins, Gavvy Cravath, Red Faber, Zack Wheat, Hoyt Wilhelm, Bill White, Orlando Cepeda, Felipe Alou and Carl Yastrzemski.
 (They were again a Red Sox farm team when the Twins arrived.)
 Great players for the Saints included Ginger Beaumont, Lefty Gomez, Duke Snider and Roy Campanella.

-In addition to their natural geographical rivalry, for a time, the Millers were a farm team of the Giants, and the Saints of the Brooklyn Dodgers, and the Giant-Dodger rivalry also came into play.
+In addition to their natural geographical rivalry, for a time, the Millers were a farm team of the Giants, and the Saints of the Brooklyn Dodgers, and the Giant-Dodger rivalry also came into play there.

 Minnesota wanted major league ball very badly.
-They almost got it for the 1958 season: As the Millers' parent club, and wanting to get out of the Polo Grounds and its deteriorating Washington Heights neighborhood, the Giants decided in 1957 to move to Minneapolis and Metropolitan Stadium.
-But Dodger owner Walter O'Malley decided to move to Los Angeles, and talked Giant owner Horace Stoneham into going to San Francisco instead.
+They almost got it for the 1958 season: As the Millers' parent club, and wanting to get out of the Polo Grounds and its deteriorating Washington Heights neighborhood, Giants owner Horace Stoneham decided in 1957 to move to Minneapolis and Metropolitan Stadium.
+But Dodger owner Walter O'Malley decided to move to Los Angeles, and talked Stoneham into going to San Francisco instead.
 (This also explained the Giants giving up the Millers as their top farm club.)

 3. The Baltimore Orioles.
 It's only 40 miles between the sites of Memorial Stadium in Baltimore and Griffith Stadium in Washington.
 The arrival of the O's in 1954 ate up a lot of the Senators' support in the suburbs of Maryland.

-It wasn't just the difference in talent that emerged in the 1960s, with the O's becoming contenders in 1960, coming close to the Pennant in 1964, winning the whole thing in 1966 and 1970 and also winning Pennants in 1969 and 1971.
+It wasn't just the difference in talent that emerged, with the O's becoming contenders in 1960, coming close to the Pennant in 1964, winning the whole thing in 1966 and 1970, and also winning Pennants in 1969 and 1971.
 In the 18 seasons from the Orioles' arrival in 1954, as very much still an extension of the sad-sack Browns, until the Senators left in 1971, there was never a season in which Washington topped Baltimore in per-game attendance.

 Just as Orioles owner Peter Angelos stood in the way of an expansion or moved team in Washington in the 1990s, claiming he would lose 1/4 of his fan base if that happened, Calvin Griffith knew in the latter half of the 1950s that a lot of Marylanders were going to Baltimore instead of Washington to get their baseball.
 And the newly-arrived Orioles weren't going anywhere.
 So the old Senators had to go.